empathicqubit/vscode-cc65-debugger/README.md

 Make sure that the paths on the files are in the same folder and have the same name (minus the extension, of course) as your main program!

+You will also need a target to generate the preprocessor `.i` files.
+The default target is `preprocess-only`, but you can change the command used with the `preprocessCommand` option.

-If you have included any optimizations you should probably turn those off, however, I have made some effort to trace some of them.
+If you have included any optimizations you should probably turn those off, however, efort has been made to trace some of them.

 ## Changes needed to your system

-It's not required, but if you install Clang tools you can get details on data fields.
+It's not required, but if you install Clang tools you can get details on struct fields.
 To do that on Debian (stretch):

 ```sh
 sudo apt install clang-tools-7